caldeira04/vue-padel-counter/README.md

 ### Customizability

-Not all games have 2 sets of 6 games each, and not all tie-breaks end in 7.
+Not all matches have 2 sets of 6 games each, and not all tie-breaks end in 7.
 For the future, I plan on adding a way of changing this.

 ## Project Setup